Everything Everywhere All at Once: Critical response

 Michelle Yeoh, Ke Huy Quan, Jamie Lee Curtis, and Stephanie Hsu garnered critical acclaim for their performances and earned Academy Award nominations for Best Actress, Best Supporting Actor, and Best Supporting Actress, with Yeoh, Quan, and Curtis winning.

 The film garnered widespread critical acclaim.
+Metacritic, which uses a weighted average, assigned the film a score of 81 out of 100, based on 55 critics, indicating "universal acclaim".
 Audiences polled by PostTrak gave it an 89% positive score, with 77% saying that they would definitely recommend it.

+Critics have noted that Everything Everywhere All at Once explores themes of immigrant identity, intergenerational conflict, and cultural assimilation.
+The film portrays the experiences of a Chinese American immigrant family, highlighting tensions between traditional values and life in the United States, as well as communication barriers shaped by language and cultural differences.

+Scholars Afarin Rajaei and Karen McKenna-Quayle argue that the film examines intergenerational trauma, conflicted identities, and the challenges faced by immigrant families navigating multiple cultural frameworks.

 David Ehrlich of IndieWire called the film an "orgiastic work of slaphappy genius", praising the direction and performances, particularly Yeoh's, calling it the "greatest performance that Michelle Yeoh has ever given".
 The Hollywood Reporters David Rooney called it a "frenetically plotted serve of stoner heaven [that] is insanely imaginative and often a lot of fun", complimenting the cast and score but found the handling of the story's underlying theme underwhelming.
 In her review for RogerEbert.com, Marya E. Gates lauded Yeoh's performance, writing, "Yeoh is the anchor of the film, given a role that showcases her wide range of talents, from her fine martial art skills to her superb comic timing to her ability to excavate endless depths of rich human emotion, often just from a glance or a reaction."
 Bramesco praised the Daniels for constructing a "large, elaborate, polished, and detailed expression of a vision", Amy Nicholson of The Wall Street Journal wrote, "Over its nearly two-and-a-half-hour running time, the movie's ambitions double, and double again, as though it's a Petri dish teeming with Mr. Kwan and Mr. Scheinert's wildest ideas."